What is auditing a course?

 When should I consider dropping a class?

-You may want to consider dropping a course if, after talking with your instructor, you see little or no chance of passing the class, or you realize you cannot regularly attend class due to unforeseen circumstances.
-However, be aware this could affect health insurance, child support, financial aid, scholarships or A+ eligibility.
-Withdraws from courses appear on your transcript permanently, so you don't want to establish a pattern.
-If you have questions about whether to drop a class, meet with an academic advisor.
+Talk with your instructor and faculty advisor if you have questions before you drop.
+You may want to consider dropping a course if you see little or no chance of passing the class, or you realize you cannot regularly attend class due to unforeseen circumstances.
+However, be aware this could affect health insurance, financial aid or scholarship eligibility.
+Withdrawal from courses appear on your transcript permanently, so you do not want to establish a pattern.

 Also, to get a refund, you need to make the drop decision early.
 Refunds are based on the date you officially drop a class.
-Talk with an advisor before you drop.
+(See our academic calendar for important dates/deadlines.)

 If I stop attending a class, will I automatically be dropped?

 NO!
 If you stop attending class you will not be automatically withdrawn.
 You must officially withdraw.
-You can get help by visiting with an academic advisor.
+You can get help by visiting with your faculty advisor.
 If not, your grades will be recorded as "F", which will affect your GPA and may cause other problems.
 Do not assume your instructor will drop you!

-What is the difference between a transfer (AA) and a career (AAS) degree?
+What is the difference between a transfer (AA/AS/AST) and a career (AAS) degree?

 The following Transfer Degrees are designed for students who want to complete their first two years of college work and then transfer on to a four-year institution: